 When it comes to planning your vacation to Montreal, location is everything and largely depends on what you want to do when you're in town.

 While the mass transit may be able to get you across the city, you don't want to be deterred from swinging by a concert just because it's a bit of a trek.
 Staying in the heart of festival central in Downtown Montreal will help you avoid the fear of missing out.

-Or if you'd rather wake up thinking you just landed in Europe, stick with Old Montreal's top hotels.
-They're a great starting point for people who like to explore the city on foot, taking in the sights of the historic district and allowing travelers to pass through Chinatown and the entertainment district to get to downtown.
+On the other hand, if you'd rather wake up thinking you just landed in Europe, stick with Old Montreal's top hotels.
+They're a great starting point for people who like to explore the city on foot as you'll get to explore the historic district before passing through Chinatown and the entertainment district on your way downtown.